PluginDx/docs/README.md

 - [WordPress](/integrations/wordpress.html)
 - [WooCommerce](/integrations/woocommerce.html)

 More platforms are on the way.
-If you have any suggestions, feel free to [contact](https://plugindx.com/contact).
+If you have any suggestions, feel free to [get in touch](https://plugindx.com/contact).

 ## Embed Panel